5-A solved problem for Load combination.

 Load combination in ASD.

-We continue with the load combination for Nominal loads using allowable stress design, abbreviated as ASD.
+We continue with the load combination for Nominal loads using allowable stress design (ASD).
 I put the corresponding load combinations for AISC for ASD from combinations 1 to 8.

 Basic load combination for ASD.